eli64s/readme-ai/CONTRIBUTING.md

 # Contributing Guidelines

-Thanks for your interest in contributing to *README-AI*!
+Thanks for your interest in contributing to *readme-ai*!
 Please review these guidelines to ensure a smooth process.

 ## Make Valuable Contributions